rdkit/rdkit/Data/Pains/README.md

 # Modifications
-Many of the individual SMARTS definitions have been edited in order to get the working properly with the RDKit.
+Many of the individual SMARTS definitions have been edited in order to get them working properly with the RDKit.